arnoschutijzer/risk.java/README.md

 Fork
 =
+Feel free to fork this repository and open pull requests.
+Be sure to add a comment to your pull request.
+Other pull requests will be denied.

 Fork the repo and clone it to your local repository.
 Import the repo into your workspace.
 Or download the .zip file, extract it, and import it in your workspace.